 Like many ideas and behaviors that are taught in the Christian Scriptures, at first glance, the word “contentment” seems to carry a negative connotation to it.
-Christians are clearly taught to be content in whatever circumstances we find ourselves (cf. Phil 4, Matt.
+Christians are clearly taught to be content in whatever circumstances we find ourselves in (cf. Phil.
+4, Matt.
 7, etc.).
-If we have food, clothing, and shelter we are to...
+If we have food, clothing, and shelter, we are...
 Continue Reading →

 The Humility of Charles Darwin

-As any long time reader of my blog will know, I’m no champion for Darwin, despite a lot of engagement with his most well-known theory.
+As any long-time reader of my blog will know, I’m no champion of Darwin, despite a lot of engagement with his most well-known theory.
 In fact, my first ever blog post (almost 3 years ago!) offered a critique of some of his views.
-Yet, even in that post an aspect of Darwin that I...
+Yet, even in that post, an aspect of Darwin that I truly...
 Continue Reading →

 The Art of Argument: Read Your Enemies Charitably

-“Love your enemies” (Matthew 5:44).
-It’s not advise.
+“Love your enemies.”
+Matthew 5:44 It’s not advice.
 It's not easy.
 It’s not a cheap coffee mug feel good verse.
 It’s a command from the Son of God.
-It is a radical love which is most fully expressed in the height of divine revelation, the Son of God becoming incarnate and suffering on the Cross...
+It is a radical love which is most fully expressed in the height of divine revelation: the Son of God incarnate and suffering on the Cross to...
 Continue Reading →

 Book Review: 10 Questions Every Teen Should Ask (and Answer) about Christianity by Rebecca McLaughlin

-For our Good Friday service my Church decided to have seven individuals read and briefly reflect upon the seven statements of Jesus while He was on the cross.
-I had the privilege to present the second words of Christ.
-What follows was my manuscript, perhaps you will find it an encouraging Holy Week read: Our...
+For our Good Friday service, my church decided to have seven individuals read and briefly reflect upon the seven statements of Jesus while He was on the cross.
+I had the privilege of presenting the second words of Christ.
+What follows was my manuscript.
+Perhaps you will find it an encouraging Holy Week read.
+Our...
 Continue Reading →